Frame the whole room first

 Heavy corners

-The flagship audit checks dark corners, window usefulness, and whether the room layout is making lighting feel worse.
+The full audit checks dark corners, window usefulness, and whether the room layout is making lighting feel worse.

 Layering gap